 - Wire diagnostics.
 A 24V wire fault can run anywhere along the field.
 We trace it with a continuity tracer; DIY-by-guessing usually means digging up healthy lines.

 - Surprise add-ons: never.
-Anything found mid-job that wasn't quoted is brought to you for approval before any extra work happens.
+Anything found mid-job that wasn't quoted is brought to you for approval first.

-- Backflow testing or certification.
-That's a separately-licensed Ontario trade we don't hold the cert for.
-We refer out to a certified backflow technician — happy to recommend one.
-(Saying we did it when we don't is how customers get hurt.)
+- Backflow testing or certification: we don't do it.
+That's a separately licensed Ontario trade we don't hold the cert for — we refer out to a certified backflow tester.
+Saying we do work we're not certified for is how customers get hurt.

 Want a real number for your property?